sams52s/sams52s/README.md

 <a href="#"><img width="100%" height="auto" src="https://i.imgur.com/iXuL1HG.png" height="175px"/></a>

 <h1 align="center">Hi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I'm Toufiqul Alam Sams</h1>
-<h3 align="center" style="color:#f7f5f2;">A passionate Backend developer from Bangladesh</h3>
+<h3 align="center" style="color:#f7f5f2;">A passionate Software Engineer from Bangladesh</h3>
-<p>CSE graduate who dreams of being a full-stack developer. <be>
-I'm a dedicated software developer known for my adaptability, reliability, and strong work ethic.
-With expertise in Java, Spring Boot, C#, and more, I thrive in high-pressure environments and consistently deliver efficient, clean code.
-My passion for learning drives me to improve and tackle new challenges continuously.

-My expertise spans multiple technologies, including Java, Spring Boot, C#, JavaScript, jQuery, HTML, CSS, and more.
-I believe in clean coding, adhering to best practices, and applying architecture and design patterns to create efficient and maintainable software. </br>
+<p>Working as a software Engineer since 2022 <be>
+I've become skilled in the art of developing high-quality, scalable web applications.
+My journey at DSi began with a significant internship that turned into a permanent role.
+I've contributed to significant projects like the Consilio Project, where I optimized a multi-tenant law agency management system.
+Transitioning to a Java-based project for a Freight Forwarding Company also manages server deployment and AWS migration, ensuring scalability and performance.
+Completing this project single-handedly showcased my ability to tackle complex tasks independently, while enhancing my technical and problem-solving skills.
+My strong communication skills ensure smooth client interactions and successful outcomes.
+I am always eager to learn and explore new technologies. </br>

 </p>
 <p style="color:#f08b11;">